jonghyunlee1993/DLM-DTI_hint-based-learning/README.md

 ```

 ## Arcieved file
-The archived version of the source code and data were stored in Zenodo.
+The archived version of the source code and data were stored in Zenodo (7/Sep/2023).
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.8324897.svg)](https://doi.org/10.5281/zenodo.8324897)